sean28/Probe-GridMap-Builder/README.md

 # 🧪 Probe GridMap Builder

-is a local web-based software interface designed to analyze molecular dynamics (MD) trajectories in .trr or .nc format, powered by the AMBER cpptraj backend.
+**Probe GridMap Builder** is a local web-based software interface designed to analyze molecular dynamics (MD) trajectories in .trr or .nc format, powered by the AMBER cpptraj backend.
 It enables users to generate grid-based interaction maps between protein structures and solvent probe atoms across dynamic frames.
 You can use this tool for free by clicking <a href="https://drive.google.com/file/d/14x89Ehda61HUxoY_bQcPqJhTKsd0Zd6R/view?usp=sharing">here</a>. 👉 [Live Demo](https://sean28.github.io/MixMD/probe_gridmap_ui.html)

 ## ✅ Features